k-gregor/k-gregor.github.io/_posts/2024-08-08-life-hacks-for-a-successful-phd.md

 These will also be helpful for any other type of "brain work" like doing a Postdoc or working in the software industry.
 Let's dive right in!

-# Hack 1 - Get some large hard drives
+# Hack 1 - Get some really large hard drives

 {% include figure.liquid loading="eager" path="assets/img/blogpostimgs/harddrive.jpg" width=400 class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">